isaacr04/words-port/README.md

 ## Gameplay
 1. **Objective**:
-   - Guess the secret five-letter word (set by the game) in six or fewer tries.
+   - Guess the secret word (set by the game) in six or fewer tries.

 2. **How it Works**:
    - The player enters a word as a guess.
 One can also use Ctrl+Return for entering a word.